sebastiancelis98/CitationRexApp/README.md

 import nltk
 nltk.download('stopwords')
 ```

-- Last but not least execute the flaskserver.py file, ensuring the paths in the script lead to the correct datasets.
-Here are the specific files to keep an eye on:
+Last but not least execute the ./backend/flaskserver.py file, ensuring the paths in the script lead to the correct datasets.
+Here are the specific files to keep an eye on in flaskserver.py:
 ```
 path_to_weights = "./dataset/NCN_5_27_11_embed_128_hid_256_1_GRU.pt"
 path_to_data = "./ncn/input/mag_data.csv"